Intergal-Bud

-Intergal-Bud is a Ukrainian real estate development company.
+In Kyiv, the company’s portfolio includes 21 properties, among which 12 residential complexes of comfort+, business, and premium class are currently under active construction.[6]Intergal-Bud is a Ukrainian real estate development company.
 It has built residential and commercial real estate in Kyiv, Lviv, Chernivtsi, Zhytomyr, Uzhhorod, Rivne, and Odesa.

 History

-Intergal-Bud was founded in Lviv in 2003.
-In 2009, the company began building facilities in Kyiv.
-The first residential complexes were the projects "Park Lakes" and "Yaskravyi".
+Intergal-Bud was founded in 2003 in Lviv.
+In 2009, the company began developing projects in Kyiv.
+Its first residential complexes were Parkovi Ozera and Yaskravyi.